Top 3 Reasons Why Your Pet Isn't Using Your Pet Door

 A pet door can be the perfect solution for busy pet owners and active pets.
 When pets are able to let themselves out, a range of issues are solved.
 The result is more independence for both the pet and the owner.
 Some of the benefits of pet doors include:

 While all these benefits are great, door training for dogs comes easily to some pets, but is a little harder for others.
 Pet door problems and lack of use can happen for a variety of reasons.
 Make sure that you choose the right pet door for you and your pet.
-Here are some of the most common:
+Here are some of the most common problems people run into:

 Your Pet is Afraid of It

 Teaching a timid dog to use dog door is a little tricky.
 Some animals simply fear the unfamiliar, even if it ultimately improves their quality of life.
-A new pet door can be confusing to your pets and cause them to shy away or avoid it.
-If they aren’t used to going outdoors without you, they may hesitate to do so on their own.
+A new pet door can be confusing to your pet and cause them to shy away or avoid it.
+If they aren't used to going outdoors without you, they may hesitate to do so on their own.
 You can minimize the fear response by praising them whenever they go near the door.
 Use lots of positive reinforcement, and avoid making using the pet door a stressful experience.
 Teaching a dog the doggie door isn't a scary or threatening addition is crucial for encouraging them through.
 Check out our post on training your pet to use a pet door for tips, advice and recommendations.
 Wondering how to train a cat to use a pet door?
 The process is very similar to dogs, remember to be patient and give lots of positive rewards when they walk through.
 Timid cats might benefit from a couple treats on the other end as an incentive.
 Wondering how to doggy door train a dog and cat at the same time?
 For some doors you can remove a couple magnets to make them easier to push through.
 This can help train cats who will be sharing a larger dog door with your pup.

 The Door Is Too Small

 If you miscalculate the ideal pet door size for your pet, the result may be a door your pet cannot fit through or one that is just too snug for your pet to feel comfortable using.
 If this is a case, you might follow steps on how to teach dog to use doggy door to a T and still run into issues.
-When buying a pet door, make sure to accurately measure your pet’s width and height, and then buy a door that’s a bit larger in each direction.
-Allow your pets some breathing room; if the fit is too snug, they’re more likely to be hesitant about using it.
+When buying a pet door, make sure to accurately measure your pet's width and height, and then buy a door that's a bit larger in each direction.
+Allow your pets some breathing room; if the fit is too snug, they're more likely to be hesitant about using it.
 See our tips on measuring your pet in order to get the correct sizing for your pet door.
 In the end getting the right size door will save you money and time.

-Pets that have never been properly trained to use a pet door may develop negative associations that result in pet door problems.
+Pets that weren't properly trained to use a pet door may develop negative associations that result in pet door problems.
 Improper dog door training makes it very difficult for you and your dog in the long run, so putting in the time to train dog to use dog door is crucial.
 The ideal way to train your pet to use a pet door involves these basic steps and ideas:

 - Go outside and encourage the pet to come through the door and join you.